Exill18/GitHUB-REPO-CHECKER/README.md

   - `Enter` = Fetch Repos
   - `Ctrl+C` = Copy selected repo’s clone URL
 - 🖱️ **Right-Click Menu**: Quickly open a repository in your browser, copy its clone URL, or initiate a clone.
+- 📈 **Rate Limit Handling**: Checks GitHub API rate limits, informing the remaining requests and when the limit will reset.

 ## 🖼️ User Interface